pawlowski6132/dhl_oms_digital/journal.md

 Also, i had to link the dpdb1.html page to the index page in order for it to load over the internet. i'll fix that later too.

+## Tuesday 4/9/24
+Good fast progress this morning.
+I got a descent looking header.
+I'm keeping it simple and not doing a sidebar or any other nav component.

+I re-coordinated the image map so the areas on the screen correspond to the actual image.
+I put the image in a cotainer and centered on the page (still not quite centered).

+I put in some modal code and found out how to trigger it from the heatmap.

+I included an iframe with a link to the actual report.
+I have to put this in a div container and style

+I'm not sure how I'm going to navigate between pd boards.
+I can keep them all on one page or switch between pages.
+I think I'll switch between pages.

+I also need to ensure the header is sticky.